SimonEnsemble/PorousMaterials.jl/README.md

 Note: This package is in development.
 After stabilized and fully documented, installation will be as easy as `Pkg.add("PorousMaterials")`.

 ## Tests
-Run the unit-ish tests in the script `tests/runtests.jl`.
+Run the unit-ish tests in the script `tests/runtests.jl` manually or type `Pkg.test("PorousMaterials")` into Julia.

 Direct tests for Henry coefficients and grand-canonical Monte Carlo simulations take much longer and are found in `tests/henry_test.jl` and `tests/gcmc_test.jl`.